gd-Pythagorean/GDAPI-Python/docs/_sources/index.rst.txt

-Welcome to gdedit-py's documentation!
+Welcome to gdapi-py's documentation!
 =====================================

+# DOCUMENTATION IS STILL IN WORK IN PROGRESS!!!!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. automodule:: gdedit.enums.gd
+.. automodule:: gdapi.enums.gd
     :members: